 The necessary changes have been numerous and have added to the workload in every affected area.
-Providers must now obtain written consent from patients or their legal representatives for the use or disclosure of information in their medical records.
+Providers routinely obtain written consent from patients or their legal representatives for the use or disclosure of information in their medical records, as had been the standard practice.
+However, renewed attention has been focused on release of information practices.
 Also, providers are now legally required to disclose when patient information has been improperly accessed or disclosed.

-The Privacy Rule created a widespread need for health care providers to revise their systems to protect patient information and combat misuse and abuse.
-Providers now must protect patient information in all forms; implement specific data formats and code sets; monitor compliance within their organizations; implement appropriate policies and procedures; provide training all in HIPAA's privacy requirements; and require the organization's outside business partners to return or destroy protected information once it is no longer needed.
-And it is not enough simply to do everything that is supposed to be done: There are also a number of documentation requirements as well.
+The Privacy Rule created a widespread need for healthcare providers to revise their systems to protect patient information and combat misuse and abuse.
+Providers now must protect patient information in all forms, implement specific data formats and code sets, monitor compliance within their organizations, implement appropriate policies and procedures, provide training all in HIPAA's privacy requirements, and require the organization's outside business partners to return or destroy protected information once it is no longer needed.
+Also, it is not enough simply to do everything that is supposed to be done: there are also a number of documentation requirements as well.
 Even a provider organization's telecommuting or home-based program must be HIPAA compliant.